*Home > Questions & Answers

 business owners want control over 'their own' names.
 Q5 - Why not just use numbers – many email addresses do that.
 Why add a new character like the asterisk to domain names?
 Won't that confuse people and increase the risk of name abuse?
 A5

 - Personal names seldom end in numbers.
-Adding digits
+Adding digits is

-in a number.
-Consider the case of a television station
+Consider the case of a television station that wants to use

-which changes the meaning and identity; and a TV channel
+register as channel51.com, which changes the meaning and

-51 may already own that domain name.
-Popular browsers
+identity; and a TV channel 51 may already own that domain

 already provide a list of potential domains to select from as